iamahmedshahh/djangowallet/README.md

 # djangowallet

+First of All credits to https://github.com/GuillaumeFalourd For Helping out with the PyTest Action

 This is a Django REST API example with wallets as a use-case.
 I have created a Wallet API inside the djangowallet/ project.
 Start by creating a new Django Project from the Command.